Weak inflection

 In grammar, the term weak (originally coined in German: schwach) is used in opposition to the term strong (stark) to designate a conjugation or declension when a language has two parallel systems.
 The only constant feature in all the grammatical usages of the word "weak" is that it forms a polarity with "strong"; there is not necessarily any objective "weakness" about the forms so designated.

 Germanic grammar

 Verbs

 This terminology seems to have been used first in relation to Germanic verbs.
-In this context, "strong" indicates those verbs that form their past tenses by ablaut (the vocalic conjugations), "weak" those that need the addition of a dental suffix (the consonantal conjugations).
+In this context, "strong" indicates those verbs whose past tenses are formed by ablaut (the vocalic conjugations), "weak" those whose past tenses are formed by the addition of a dental suffix (the consonantal conjugations).
 It is only in this context that the term would be applied to modern English.

 Nouns

 By extension, the terminology was also applied to Germanic nouns.
 Here too, the weak noun was the consonantal declension, such as the German nouns that form their genitive in -n.
 Examples: